 - High Schools

 - High school education provides students with a basic professional education based on the educational foundation from middle school.
-Korean high schools are divided into general schools, vocational schools, other schools (foreign language and art specialty high schools, and a science high school).
-The high school education lasts 3 years and is not mandatory.
-Students may choose schools when it comes to vocational schools or others but they are typically assigned to a school by computer in the same way as for middles school.
+Korean high schools are divided into general schools, vocational schools, other schools (foreign language and art specialty high schools, and science high schools).
+High school education lasts 3 years and is not mandatory.
+Students may choose vocational schools or others but they are typically assigned to a school by computer in the same way as for middle school.

 - College provides an education after the completion of secondary education.
 There are about 150 colleges nationwide, about 10 of which are public.
-Many of them provide a boarding house within their campus and their tuition fees are cheaper than universities.
-A college education nurtures students as medium skilled technicians equipped with solid technology and knowledge.
+Many of them provide boarding houses within their campus and their tuition fees are cheaper than universities.
+A college education nurtures students as medium skilled technicians equipped with solid technological skill and knowledge.
 Those who graduate from college can get jobs or enter into university.

-- In Korea, there are about 250 universities, whose 4-year course provides graduates with bachelor degrees.
+- In Korea, there are about 250 universities, whose 4-year courses provide graduates with bachelor degrees.
 Universities for medical, oriental medicine and dentistry are 6-year courses.
-Korean universities have various courses and have their own regulations on credits, prerequisite credits for graduation, maximum credits for a semester and how to acquire credits and special credits.
+Korean universities have various courses and their own regulations on credits, prerequisite credits for graduation, maximum credits per semester and how to acquire credits and special credits.
 Universities are divided into national, public and private.
 Most universities are private.

-- Program for full time semesters : Full-time program
+- Program for full time semester : Full-time program

 - Programs for exchange students : Exchange students according to an exchange agreement with the foreign universities with which they set up a sister school relationship

 - Programs for season session : Basic educational programs during vacations, Korean language courses, and others